 At its most simple, a personal loan is when a lending institution pays out a lump sum of money to a borrower, who then pays back the amount owed plus interest over a predetermined period of time.

-Unlike a mortgage or student loan, a personal loan isn’t tied to a specific expense.
-In other words, someone might take out a personal loan to cover the cost of paying for a dream wedding, to remodel a kitchen to get rid of that hideous linoleum, or to cover living expenses during a time with low cash flow — there are a number of common uses for personal loans.
+Unlike a mortgage or student loan, personal loans aren’t tied to a specific expense.
+In other words, someone might take out a personal loan to cover the cost of paying for a dream wedding, to remodel a kitchen, or to cover living expenses during a time with low cash flow.

-The interest rate for personal loans can vary for different borrowers depending on a borrower’s creditworthiness.
-Rates can range anywhere from around 5% to over 35%.
+Interest rates vary for different borrowers depending on a borrower’s creditworthiness.
+Average personal loan interest rates can range anywhere from around 5% to over 35%.
 Interest is paid back alongside the principal amount in monthly payments that are made over the life of the loan.

 When Should You Consider Taking Out a Personal Loan While Unemployed?